-A Killing Coast - the seventh in the DI Andy Horton Series
+A Killing Coast - no. 7 in the DI Andy Horton Series

 An investigation into a body found floating in the sea off Portsmouth harbour throws DI Andy Horton's capabilities into question.